Siraj Haider

-Biography
+Early and personal life

 Haider was born on 6 February 1948 in Bikrampur, Munshiganj.
 He made his acting career debut with a drama titled Tipu Sultan in 1962.
 He was in class nine at that time.
+Haider was married to Mina Haider.
+They had two sons and one daughter.

+Career

 Haider made his acting career debut in Dhallywood with Sukher Songsar.
-Besides films he also involved in acting in television, stage and jatra.
+Besides films, he was also involved in acting in television, stage and jatra.
 He directed many stage dramas too.
 He founded Rangana Natyagoshthi in 1976.

 Haider also directed two films.
 The name of these two films are Adom Byapari and Sukh.
-Of them Adom Bypari is an unrelated film.
+Of them two, Adom Byapari is an unrelated film.
 Mujib Pardeshi made his acting career debut with Sukh.

-Haider was married to Mina Haider.
-They had two sons and one daughter.
+Death

 Haider died on 11 January 2018 at his own home in Kalyanpur, Dhaka at the age of 69.